Hand drawing a lightbulb made of career buzzwords such as Success, Growth, etc.

 Next steps

-In order to truly prepare for today’s competitive job market, students must make a commitment to not only earn a college degree but proactively prepare for their desired career path(s) throughout their college years.
+In order to truly prepare for today’s competitive job market, you must commit not only to earning a college degree but proactively preparing for your desired career path(s) throughout your college years.
 A few final tips:

 • Learn as much about yourself as you can and find a few career paths that interest you.